adamtow/geocuts/docs/English.md

 - [**Download GeoCuts**](https://routinehub.co/shortcut/1732)

-When you first install GeoCuts, there will be two phases to set up:
+When you first install GeoCuts, there will be two setup phases to complete:

 1. Customize Shortcut
 2. GeoCuts Setup